Skrefsrud/FunGames/README.md

-# PixelPionerer
+# FunGames

-Welcome to PixelPionerer, a locally hosted website containing a collection of small entertaining games.
+Welcome to FunGames, a locally hosted website containing a collection of small entertaining games.
 This project was developed by a team of five passionate developers, and it offers a variety of classic games, including Rock, Paper, Scissors, Three in a Row, and Blackjack.

 ## Getting Started